Meet the most technically-advanced 'Ready To Race' models to date.

-KTM has taken the covers off its 2021 motocross range, featuring enhancements that have flowed through from research and development of the Austrian brand’s factory racing teams that make for the most technically-advanced, ‘Ready To Race’ range to date.
+KTM has taken the covers off its 2021 motocross range, featuring enhancements that have flowed through from research and development of the Austrian brand’s factory racing teams that make for the most technically-advanced ‘Ready To Race’ models to date.

 The feedback collected by racing achievements globally helped KTM R&D update the KTM SX for 2021 with clear core objectives, to create the lightest, best-handling, most powerful, usable and well-equipped bikes available.

 For 2021, improvements across the full-size range focus on suspension and chassis modifications, tweaks to engine architecture to further enhance durability, new Dunlop SX tires and a reworked graphics aesthetic.

 The WP XACT front forks feature a redesign of the internals including a new mid-valve damping system for improved control and feedback, an increase to the air bypass slot on the air-leg to enhance initial comfort and a new oil bypass in the outer damping-leg tube to reduce pressure peaks.

 The fully-adjustable WP XACT rear shock features new settings for improved pressure balance and to compliment the updates to the front forks.
 Both ends have been reconfigured to increase confidence and comfort across a wider spread of surfaces.
 Dunlop’s Geomax MX-33 is the rubber of choice for the KTM SX models thanks to its versatility and race proven performance.

 As the flagship model in the four-stroke range, the KTM 450 SX-F benefits from new mapping as well as modifications to the piston, crankshaft, engine casing, rocker arms and shift locker to further refine the bike’s excellent performance and durability, to further shave weight from this already incredibly-light machine.
 The new mapping provides increased bottom-end power and enhances the performance of Map 2, making it the clear choice for an aggressive engine character.